lhkbob/eve-swagger-js/home.md

 [ESI](https://developers.eveonline.com/blog/article/introducing-the-esi-api)
 compatible with NodeJS.
-The client returns a developer friendly set of functions that return [Promises](https://bluebirdjs.com) resolving to the response from ESI endpoint.
+The client returns a developer friendly set of functions that return [Promises](https://bluebirdjs.com) resolving to the response from the ESI endpoint.

 The versioning of this library is independent of the ESI version.
 Because this is a client adapter, it is possible that certain routes